mllewis/RC/data/corpus/README - corpus_data.md

 [6] xling_corrs.csv - cross-linguistic correlations in word length

 [7] xling_corrs_tidy.csv - cross-linguistic correlations in word length, tidied.
-This is the file you want if you are intersted in using the cross-linguistic correlations between length and complexity based on teh google translations.
+This is the file you want if you are intersted in using the cross-linguistic correlations between length and complexity based on the google translations.

 [8] xling_lens.csv - length in unicode characters for all 499 word in all 80 languages